mano3-1/mano3-1.github.io/_posts/2023-11-12-Interview Archives Udaan.md

 description: This explains my interview experience for data scientist role at Udaan in detail.
 ---

-I am a fresher (with one year of work ex as data scientist) got an invite for interview from Udaan.com, Benguluru.
-The HR said that there will be five rounds. <br>
+With one year of experience as a data scientist, I received an interview invitation from Udaan.com in Bengaluru.
+The HR outlined the five rounds as follows:

 1. ML Coding Round
 2. ML Past Projects Discussions
-3.
+3. Diving Deep into ML Concepts
 4. Product Understanding
 5. HR Discussion